2 Week Travel Itinerary For Myanmar: The Highlights of Burma

 Day 14: Depart Myanmar

 A sad day indeed.
+This is ends your 2 week travel itinerary for Myanmar.
 It’s time to leave magical Myanmar 🙁 Safe flight home or wherever you are off to next!

 WANT MORE INFORMATION ON MYANMAR?!